jacquev6/bottlenecks/README.md

 - `cpu-multiplication` does only floating-point multiplications, using very little memory (a few bytes per thread)
 - `cpu-trigonometry` computes cosines and arc-cosines, also using very little memory
+- `disk-write` writes 1000 large-ish files on the disk
 - `ram-bandwidth-copy` copies a large-ish memory array to another one

 ## Whole-run metrics